portel-dev/ncp/docs/guides/mcpb-installation.md

    - Claude Desktop will show an installation dialog
    - Click "Install"

-3. **First startup - Auto-import:**
+3. **Continuous auto-sync:**
-   - On first run, NCP automatically detects and imports ALL your existing MCPs:
+   - **On every startup**, NCP automatically detects and imports NEW MCPs:
-     - ✅ MCPs from `claude_desktop_config.json`
+     - ✅ Scans `claude_desktop_config.json` for traditional MCPs
-     - ✅ .mcpb-installed extensions from Claude Extensions directory
+     - ✅ Scans Claude Extensions directory for .mcpb extensions
+     - ✅ Compares with NCP profile to find missing MCPs
+     - ✅ Auto-imports only the new ones using internal `add` command
-   - You'll see a message: `✨ Auto-imported X MCPs from Claude Desktop`
+   - You'll see: `✨ Auto-synced X new MCPs from Claude Desktop`
+   - **Cache coherence maintained**: Using internal `add` ensures vector cache, discovery index, and all other caches stay in sync
    - No manual configuration needed!

 4. **Add more MCPs later (manual configuration):**